gfogle/gfogle/README.md

   <br>
 </div>

-Currently consolidating and migrating the various subprojects in this repo to a Bazel build system.
+Currently consolidating and migrating my various subprojects to this repo using a Bazel build system.

 <!--